-Second, by placing our study in the context of self-improvement technologies, where users utilize standardized support systems that help them focus on improving skills, we complement prior work on social interdependence (Deutsch, 1949b; Johnson & Johnson, 2005).
-We emphasize three factors-task environment, task structure, and task interdependence-that determine how users perceive social interdependence structures and thus form behaviors and outcomes.
+T. Wolf et al. / International Journal of Research in Marketing xxx (xxxx) xxx users perceive social interdependence structures and thus form behaviors and outcomes.
 Variations in these factors may explain why some studies find competition to be as fruitful as or even superior to cooperation in terms of goal attainment (e.g., Goldman et al., 1977; Kistruck et al., 2016), despite the latter generally being portrayed as more beneficial (Johnson & Johnson, 2005).
 If the task environment is more skill-oriented, competition is constructive, and participants can complete the tasks independently, then competition and cooperation structures could be equally supportive of goal attainment.
-These conditions are met for the case of selfimprovement technologies: users voluntarily select apps to learn or improve their skills and the technology standardizes the process of achieving user goals with the support of the technology alone.
+These conditions are met for the case of self-improvement technologies: users voluntarily select apps to learn or improve their skills and the technology standardizes the process of achieving user goals with the support of the technology alone.
 Hence, we suggest that technologies can facilitate constructive competition, thus minimizing the dark sides and increasing the bright sides of competition (Reeve & Deci, 1996).
 Our findings support this conclusion, as competitive goal structures lead to better performance and personal growth than cooperative goal structures do, while cooperation is still superior when it comes to engagement and life satisfaction.

-Third, our research contributes to transformative service research (Anderson et al., 2013) by considering users' subjective and psychological well-being as the terminal goal of the self-improvement chain.
+Second, our research contributes to transformative service research (Anderson et al., 2013) by considering users' subjective and psychological well-being as the terminal goal of the self-improvement chain.
 By revealing that competitive and cooperative goal structures affect life satisfaction (subjective well-being) and personal growth (psychological well-being) differently, our findings reinforce Ryff's (1989) claim that capturing subjective well-being is not enough to understand people's overall well-being.
 This difference between subjective and psychological well-being is further supported through the opposing psychological paths triggered by social interdependence.
 The varying strength of their effects on subjective and psychological well-being indicate that in the case of self-improvement technologies with competition or cooperation, one is not likely to optimally satisfy both forms of well-being.

-Fourth, by drawing on achievement goal theory (Elliot & Church, 1997; McClelland et al., 1953), we empirically demonstrate that social interdependence structures simultaneously initiate two rival psychological paths in the self-improvement chain.
+Third, by drawing on achievement goal theory (Elliot & Church, 1997; McClelland et al., 1953), we empirically demonstrate that social interdependence structures simultaneously initiate two rival psychological paths in the self-improvement chain.
 Hence, people experience approach and avoidance tendencies concurrently when using self-improvement technologies.
 Reinforcing the findings of Murayama and Elliot's (2012) meta-analysis on the relation between competition and performance, we emphasize that both achievement goal orientations must be considered with every social interdependency.
 Therefore, future research should explicitly account for this inherent dialectic instead of focusing on a single achievement goal orientation or neglecting them altogether.